 Additionally, EBV has been linked to certain types of rare cancers.
 These include those that affect the lymphatic system.
 What types of cancer can Epstein Barr virus cause?
 EBV may play a role in the development of Burkitt’s lymphoma, Hodgkin disease, B lymphoproliferative disease, nasopharyngeal carcinom, and cancers of the nose and throat.
 Given how we now know that EBV can increase the chance of someone developing potentially life-threatening diseases, experts warn that prevention against the virus (by strengthening your immune system) is more important than ever.

-Epstein Barr Virus Symptoms & Signs
+Epstein Barr Virus Symptoms and Signs

 What are the symptoms of Epstein Barr?
 EBV symptoms typically include: (5)